apache/pulsar/site2/docs/functions-deploying.md

 Pulsar supports three different [subscription types](getting-started-concepts-and-architecture.md#subscription-modes) (or subscription modes) for Pulsar clients:

-* With [exclusive](getting-started-concepts-and-architecture.md#exclusive) subscriptions, only a single {% popover consumer %} is allowed to attach to the subscription.
+* With [exclusive](getting-started-concepts-and-architecture.md#exclusive) subscriptions, only a single [consumer](reference-terminology.md#consumer) is allowed to attach to the subscription.
 * With [shared](getting-started-concepts-and-architecture.md#shared) .
 Please note that strict message ordering is *not* guaranteed with shared subscriptions.
 * With [failover](getting-started-concepts-and-architecture.md#failover) subscriptions